By Libby Rutherford

 In this last step, you use the examen to move ahead.
 What do you want God to transform and renew?
 Maybe it’s courage.
 Maybe it’s wisdom.
 Maybe you are prompted to pray for someone.
 Whatever it is, seek God’s grace to show you what renewal and transformation look like.

-We only achieve true renewal through God’s grace—it is not a quick fix.
-We may pray “bail me out God” or “fix this” and then move on in our life.
-Sometimes we pray for the spectacular.
+We only achieve true renewal through God’s grace.
+Sometimes we try to achieve renewal with quick fixes.
+We may pray the prayers of “bail me out God” or “fix this” and then move on in our life.
+Sometimes we pray for the spectacular, e.g. a healing to be done before our eyes.
 Or the miraculous.
-Sometimes God works like that, but more often he works slowly through renewal and transformation.
+Sometimes God works like this, but more often God works slowly through renewal and transformation.

 “Soulful listening requires us to stop daily,